 We're improving your roads

 Many of our roads are in poor condition and in need of improvement.
-You know that, I know that, and so does the council’s highways team and our contractors.
+You know that, and so do the council’s highways team and our contractors.
 We all use the county’s roads and we’ve all seen the large number of potholes and other defects.
-That’s why I’m determined to improve the county’s roads and make them safer for all road users.
+We're determined to improve the county’s roads and make them safer for all road users.

-Over the next four years we plan to put at least an additional £40m into our highways maintenance budget, and we’re using new technology and new ways of working to help us tackle the problem.
+Over the next four years we plan to put up to an additional £120m into our highways maintenance budget, and we’re using new technology and new ways of working to help us tackle the problem.
 We’ve also made changes to the management of our highways service, as have our contractors Kier.
 And every day we have crews out across the county carrying out preventative work to prolong the life of our roads - through surface dressing and resurfacing – along with repairs to roads that are already in a poor state.

 Our aim is to prevent problems occurring in the first place, and to make repairs that will last.